4:00 p.m. Gear Check Day Before Climb Begins

 4:00 p.m.
 Gear Check (Day Before Climb Begins)

 Meet at the Alpine Ascents Office at 3:45 p.m. for a mandatory gear check beginning at 4:00 p.m.
 This takes place the day before your climb is scheduled to begin.
-This meeting will last approximately 3 hours.
+Prior to your arrival, you will receive pre-gear check materials designed to prepare you for your climb.
+Expect the gear check to last approximately 1-1.5 hours.

 You may attend the gear check in your normal street clothes.
 We have storage for reasonably sized luggage while you are on your climb, so please bring a duffel bag/suitcase to store any personal items you do not wish to take on your climb.
 This luggage can be dropped off the morning you depart for the mountain.